akashjkhamkar/Bee/README.md

 documentation is on it's way,

-Just hold on we're going home
+Just hold on we're going home\
-It's hard to do these things alone
+It's hard to do these things alone\
-Just hold on we're going home
+Just hold on we're going home\
-- drake, 2013
+-- drake, 2013